2 Kings 14

 8Then Amaziah sent messengers to Jehoash, the son of Jehoahaz son of Jehu, king of Israel, saying, Come, let us look one another in the face.

 9And Jehoash the king of Israel sent to Amaziah king of Judah, saying, The thistle that was in Lebanon sent to the cedar that was in Lebanon, saying, Give thy daughter to my son to wife: and there passed by a wild beast that was in Lebanon, and trode down the thistle.
-Thou hast indeed smitten Edom, and thine heart hath lifted thee up: glory of this, and tarry at home: for why shouldest thou meddle to thy hurt, that thou shouldest fall, even thou, and Judah with thee?

-Jehoash responds not with rage, but with a parable.
+Jehoash responds with a parable, not a counterthrust of rage.
 The thistle, proud and small, sends to the cedar, mighty and towering.
 The thistle asks for a marriage alliance - a union of equals.
 But then a wild beast passes by and tramples the thistle.
 The parable says: you are small; you are great in your own estimation, but in truth you are nothing.
 Your heart has lifted you up because of Edom, but why should you meddle to your own hurt?
-Why should both you and Judah fall?
-It is a wisdom offered freely, a last chance to hear reason.
-Amaziah will refuse.

 2 Kings 14:11-14Judah Defeated; Jerusalem's Walls Broken

 11But Amaziah would not hear.
-Therefore Jehoash king of Israel went up; and he and Amaziah king of Judah looked one another in the face at Beth-shemesh, which belongeth to Judah.
+Therefore Jehoash king of Israel went up; and he and Amaziah king of Judah looked one another in the face at Bethshemesh, which belongeth to Judah.
 12And Judah was put to the worse before Israel; and they fled every man to their tents.

 They meet at Beth-shemesh, a city belonging to Judah.
 Amaziah insisted on the meeting; Jehoash granted it.
 But the outcome is swift and terrible.
 Judah is put to the worse - a phrase that means utter defeat.
 The armies flee.
 Amaziah's presumption has cost him a kingdom's worth of warriors.